 The proof of concept stage typically includes making necessary improvements to the product and filling out the product line.
 From within the company, this is also when many startups are looking to grow their sales and marketing teams, pick an ideal customer persona based on their improved product, and define a corporate culture that will provide a sustainable advantage.

 This stage also typically includes a seed round of funding between $1-$2 million to fund that growth.
 The goal of this phase is to get a good foundation for showing that the company can execute its business plan and is getting closer to growing and retaining a solid customer base.

 3. Scaling the business.

 The final phase of a startup is the proving the business model or scale-up stage.
-This is where a startup company will take the core group of entrepreneurs, add additional capital and transition to growing the company at scale.
+This is where a startup company will take the core group of entrepreneurs, add additional capital, and transition to growing the company at scale.

-Depending on the business, that could entail opening additional offices, adding additional offerings to the product line, and building out a development team.
+Depending on the business, that could entail opening additional offices, adding additional offerings to the product line, and building a development team.
 During this startup phase, there should be enough data to clearly articulate a competitive advantage and showcase how to leverage that advantage to an even broader customer base.

 This phase typically includes a Series A investment round led by a Venture Capital company that gives guidance and support to help the company grow into an established, sustainable entity.

-HubSpot for Startups has helpful resources for startup founders as they navigate growing their companies.
+All-in-all, developing a startup can be difficult.
+If you're hoping to begin the process, HubSpot for Startups has helpful resources for startup founders as they navigate growing their companies.
 Check out the Startup Growth Playbook to learn how we grew HubSpot from a startup to a public company.